 When redesigning your existing website for mobile, it might be worth considering what will look better as well – do you want visuals or more text on the website’s mobile homepage?

-To optimize for mobile, make sure images are high-resolution, using bright colors as an accent for your buttons or CTAs, and breaking up content into smaller chunks, so it’s easy for end-users to scan as they’re scrolling.
+To optimize for mobile, make sure images are high-resolution, use bright colors as an accent for your buttons or CTAs, and break up content into smaller chunks so it’s easy for end-users to scan as they’re scrolling.